-Phil Sletten Treasurer
+Phil Sletten Chair

 Elizabeth Bornstein Secretary

 Kristin Phillips is a principal at Smith Phillips Strategic Communications, a public relations firm in Concord.
 Kristin holds a BA in Communications from the University of New Hampshire.
-She is a graduate of UNH Institute on Disability's Leadership program and serves on the board of Best Buddies New Hampshire.
+In addition, she graduated from the UNH Institute on Disability's Leadership program and served on the board of Best Buddies New Hampshire.
 Kristin lives in Concord with her husband and three children.

 Stephany Wilson's advocacy began for a family member and fanned out from there.
 She does not do educational advocacy in her local school district but is retained for academic advocacy cases throughout NH as families strive for an appropriate educational program.
 In addition, since 2016, she has advocated for patients and families who feel diagnostically helpless in medical situations.
 Stephany is the CEO of CADVantage, Inc., an NH-based printed circuit board design company.
 Through building strong relationships with communication, Stephany prides herself on customer account and employee retention.
 In addition, she uses her degree in accounting and continuing education in business administration and finance to enhance her project management, negotiation, cash flow, forecasting, and corporate leadership decisions.
 Stephany and her family reside in the Concord Area, where she is active in her local church and community.
 She is a Reiki Master Teacher and Practitioner.
 She enjoys working in hospice, oncology, pediatrics, psychological, sports medicine, and many other situations, helping families practice mindfulness in their busy lives.